 If you do want to take your Facebook selling to the next level, you can use the Facebook Shop, which will have associated costs.

-If you’re looking to sell used clothes online and want to do so without setting up an account, downloading an app, or working out a complex fee structure, Facebook Marketplace is the place for you.
+If you’re looking to sell used clothes online and want to do so without setting up an additional account or working out a complex fee structure, Facebook Marketplace is the place for you.

-Naturally, you can sell men’s and women’s clothes, shoes, and even sell used kids clothes online through FB Marketplace.
+Naturally, you can sell clothes online, and even sell used kids clothes online.

-The entire process takes no longer than a few seconds and it’s all in your hands.
-No fees, no fuss, just some extra funds from cleaning your closet.
+The entire process takes no longer than a few seconds and it’s all in your hands, making it one of the simplest and most stress-free processes—that’s also absolutely free.

 So you’re feeling inspired to a) tackle that pile of random clothes hanging out in the back of your closet; and b) build the resale empire of your dreams (or, put some green in your eco friendly wallet while keeping clothes out of landfills).